SecretDiscorder/sd-aix-maker/README.md

 ## Overview

-- `sd-aix-maker` allows you to create extensions with Java source code, similar to Appinventor-Source, but without Kotlin support, enable java8 --source 8 , no-desugarding libraries, support Lambda expression
+- `sd-aix-maker` allows you to create extensions with Java source code, similar to Appinventor-Sources and Rush-CLI, but without Kotlin support, enable java8 --source 8 , no-desugarding libraries, support Lambda expression

 - It supports platforms such as Android (Termux or userland), Windows, Linux, and potentially macOS.